 \subsection{Experimental settings}

 \textbf{Datasets}.
-For our image-based experiments, we use seven different datasets for either image quality quantitative evaluation, image classification, object detection or image super-resolution.
+For our image-based experiments, we use seven different datasets for quantitative evaluation of the downsampled image quality, image classification, object detection, and image super-resolution.
 For the assessment of image quality and similarity, we use the high-resolution DIV2K \cite{agustsson2017ntire}, Urban100 \cite{huang2015single}, Manga109 \cite{matsui2017sketch}, and Flicker2K \cite{agustsson2017ntire} datasets.
-For image classification we use ImageNet1K \cite{ILSVRC15} and MS COCO \cite{lin2014microsoft} for image object detection.
-For image super-resolution we employ the Urban100, Manga109 and B100 \cite{martin2001database} datasets.
+For image classification we use ImageNet1K \cite{ILSVRC15}, and MS COCO \cite{lin2014microsoft} for image object detection.
+For image super-resolution we employ the Urban100, Manga109, and B100 \cite{martin2001database} datasets.
 For our video-based experiments, we employ six datasets.
 For action recognition, we use the large-scale HACS \cite{zhao2019hacs} and Kinetics-700 \cite{carreira2019short} datasets, as well as the smaller UCF-101 \cite{soomro2012ucf101} dataset.
 For frame interpolation, we use Vimeo90K \cite{xue2019video} and Middlebury~\cite{baker2011database} video processing datasets, as well as our newly introduced Inter4K dataset, which is also used for the combined task of frame interpolation and super-resolution.

 \textbf{Classification training scheme}.
 For image classification, we use a random spatial region crop of size $294 \times 294$, which is then resized to $224 \times 224$.
 The initial learning rate across our experiments is set to 0.1 with an SGD optimizer.
 We train for a total of 100 epochs with a step-wise learning rate reduction every 40 epochs.
 For higher numbers of epochs, no further improvements were observed.
 The batch size is set to 256.